Oliver Stone: U.S. presidential politics

-In April 2018, Stone attended a press conference at the Fajr Film Festival in Tehran, where he likened President Donald J. Trump to Beelzebub, the biblical demonic figure.
+In April 2018, Stone attended a press conference at the Fajr Film Festival in Tehran, where he likened President Donald Trump to Beelzebub, the biblical demonic figure.
 Although Stone voted for Joe Biden in 2020, he criticized what he perceived to be the hypocrisy of the Democratic Party.
 Stone argued that the Democrats were not as concerned about Russian electoral interference as they had been in 2016 when Trump won and also feared that neoconservatives would ultimately control Biden.
-Conversely, Stone detailed 11 reasons why he could never vote for Trump, including his policies on Israel, Cuba and Venezuela, the assassination of Qasem Soleimani and his pardons of three court-martialed U.S. military officers who were accused or convicted of war crimes in Iraq and Afghanistan.
+Conversely, Stone detailed 11 reasons why he could never vote for Trump (whom he had known socially prior to the presidency), including Trump's policies on Israel, Cuba and Venezuela, the assassination of Qasem Soleimani and his pardons of three court-martialed U.S. military officers who were accused or convicted of war crimes in Iraq and Afghanistan.
 He additionally cited Trump's stances on climate change and immigration.

 On November 22, 2021, Stone penned an op-ed in The Hollywood Reporter criticizing both Trump and Biden for not declassifying all records on the assassination of John F. Kennedy.
 In July 2023, during an interview with Russell Brand, Stone said that he regretted voting for Biden because he feared that Biden could start World War III over the Russo-Ukrainian war.
 Also in 2023, Stone donated to his personal friend Robert F. Kennedy Jr.'s campaign for the 2024 Democratic presidential nomination.
 In the 2024 general presidential election, Stone again voted for Kennedy who, having failed to secure the Democratic nomination, appeared on the ballot as the American Independent Party candidate.

 In response to Trump's 2025 executive order to release the final three percent of the investigative files related to the John F. Kennedy assassination, Stone wrote that Trump deserved praise, especially for also ordering the release of still classified files on the assassinations of Martin Luther King Jr. and Robert Kennedy.
 However, Stone noted that the files should have been originally released in October 2017, and cautioned that he supported the proposed oversight committee.
 On April 1, 2025, Stone testified before the House Oversight subcommittee on federal compliance with the JFK Records Act, having previously testified in April 1992 to support the legislation, which had been inspired by his film JFK.
 In his statement to the committee, he urged Congress "in good faith, outside all political considerations," to re-open the investigation of Kennedy's assassination.